TRAVEL DESTINATION: East Coast of Sardinia, Italy, Europe

 Today I’ll be sharing ideas and tips on how to spend your time on Sardinia as you travel through its versatile land and places.
 So let’s do this, here are my top 5 things to do on Sardinia’s east coast.

-Rocce Rosse (Red Rocks) are impressive rock formations located somewhat on the central eastern coast of Sardinia, near Arbatax in the province of Ogliastra.
+Rocce Rosse (Red Rocks) is an impressive rock formation located somewhat on the central eastern coast of Sardinia, near Arbatax in the province of Ogliastra.
 Dramatic cliffs and red rocks surge at the water’s edge.
 It’s amazing to witness them forming the most stunning reflections and contrast with deep blue and emerald green colors (depending on the weather) of the sea.

 Rocks are composed of red granite porphyry that is quite unique to this picturesque coastal stretch in Arbatax (the rest of the island’s coast is mostly formed by limestone or dark granite).
-Rocce Rosse are apparently rich in iron and were sculpted over the time by wind and waves.
+Rocce Rosse is apparently rich in iron and was sculpted over the time by wind and waves.

 Chiseled rock formations look to me like a natural cathedral and actually remind me of the Duomo, a Cathedral in Milano.
 There is even an opening (or window) sculpted in the middle of Rocce Rosse for that view to the other side.
 I can imagine this place is quite popular with photographers for the diversity of spectacular color contrasts that the rocks and the sea are creating.
 Do make a short stopover in Arbatax to see these unique rocks if you’re in the area or passing by.